What is the Avast DRep threat warning when downloading a (software) file?

 - The domain is not prevalent enough, ie. not enough Avast users downloaded (any) EXE files from the domain yet,

 - The file is not digitally signed or Avast does not trust the signature.

 Once one of these conditions are not met anymore, Avast will stop flagging the download.

 Other antivirus software may also use DRep as a nickname for this type of threat.
 For example, AVG also uses "DRep" as the nickname for low "domain reputation" and blocks the download as a preventive measure.

 What to do if you see an Avast/AVG DPer threat warning

 - For end-users who download a software and run into this warning:

-- Choose another download server or even better contact the maker of the software.
+- Choose another download server or even better contact the maker of the software for further instructions.

-- Always scan the downloaded file with the online antivirus scanner, virustotal.com
+- Before opening the downloaded file, always scan it with the online antivirus scanner, virustotal.com

 - For software developers that see their files are falsely classified as "threat" while they are perfectly clean and safe: